Boundary stabilization of focusing NLKG near unstable equilibria: radial case: Further comments

 We believe that this paper presents more interesting open questions than answers.
 Even if we do not ask about other typical stabilization problems such as rapid stabilization or finite time stabilization, the following questions come naturally.

-As we can see from Theorem \ref{thm-unstab} that the system around simple positive static solutions with any dissipative boundary condition is unstable, it is already of significant importance to understand the stability analysis for dispersive equations around soliton like solutions, for instance for the easiest case, is the system around $u=1$ always unstable with dissipative boundary condition $u_t(x)+ a(x) u_{\nu}(x)=0$?
-As stated in Remark \ref{rmk-gene-uns} this should remain unstable when $a(x)$ close enough to $a$.
+As we can see from Theorem \ref{thm-unstab} that the system around simple positive static solutions with any dissipative boundary condition is unstable, it is already of significant importance to understand the stability analysis for dispersive equations around soliton-like solutions, for instance for the easiest case, is the system around $u=1$ always unstable with dissipative boundary condition $u_t(x)+ a(x) u_{\nu}(x)=0$?
+It is natural expect instability when $a(x)$ close enough to $a$.
 What about other cases, like $a(x)$ compactly supported in a part of the boundary?
 What about blow up situations?

 As stated in the introduction, we start by considering the focusing subcritical Klein-Gordon in the radial setting around the simplest static solution $u=1$.
-We hope that our method that gives quantitative stabilization can be generalised to non radial cases (still close to the static solution).
-Of course, it will be further important to stabilize focusing systems around soliton like static solutions, for which the specific situation could become more complicated and so would the analysis.
+We hope that our method that gives quantitative stabilization can be generalized to non radial cases (still close to the static solution).
+Of course, it will be further important to stabilize focusing systems around soliton-like static solutions, for which the specific situation could become more complicated and so would the analysis.

-Due to the focusing setting we are not able to adapt the famous Bardos-Lebeau-Rauch theory, and also as we can see in Theorem \ref{thm-unstab} that the dissipative boundary stabilization fails (maybe also fails for other focusing cases), it is thus natural to ask whether we are able to stabilize the system by adding some control term on a part of the dissipative boundary under suitable geometric conditions.
+Due to the focusing setting, we are not able to adapt the famous Bardos-Lebeau-Rauch theory, and also as we can see in Theorem \ref{thm-unstab} that the dissipative boundary stabilization fails (maybe also fails for other focusing cases), it is thus natural to ask whether we can stabilize the system by adding some control term on a part of the dissipative boundary under suitable geometric conditions.

-\section{Proof of Lemma \ref{lem-underline} and Lemma \ref{lem-fin}}
+\section{Proof of Lemma \ref{lem:sesqsect} and Lemma \ref{lem-underline}}